ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ### Combination of RTC Image with other Remote Sensing Data

-One of the main advantages of using RTC imagery with its all-weather and day/night capabilities is the combination with other remote sensing data, such as optical data.
+One of the main advantages of using RTC imagery is that it aligns geographically with other geospatial datasets.
+This makes it possible to combine SAR data with other remote sensing data, such as optical data.
 In the example below, the backscatter information of the Sentinel-1 SAR image (Figure 11) is used to enhance the spectral information of the optical Landsat 8 image (Figure 12) in the urban area of Pavia, Italy.

 ![Figure 11](../images/sentinel-1-rtc-image.jpg "Sentinel-1 RTC image")